espressif/esp-idf/docs/en/api-reference/system/esp_event.rst

 Overview
 --------

-The event loop library allows components to declare events so that other components can register handlers -- codes that will execute when those events occur.
+The event loop library allows components to declare events so that other components can register handlers -- codes that executes when those events occur.
 This allows loosely-coupled components to attach desired behavior to state changes of other components without application involvement.
 This also simplifies event processing by serializing and deferring code execution to another context.

 .. only:: SOC_WIFI_SUPPORTED